What Is HMAC And How Does It Secure File Transfers?

 Why Is HMAC Suitable For File Transfers?

 Aside from its ability to enable data integrity and message authentication, another reason why HMAC is an excellent file transfer data integrity-checking mechanism is its efficiency.
 As discussed in the article Understanding Hashing, hash functions can take a message of arbitrary length and transform it into a fixed-length digest.
-That means, even if you have relatively long messages, their corresponding message digests can remain short, allowing you to maximize bandwidth.
+That means that even if you have relatively long messages, their corresponding message digests can remain short, allowing you to maximize bandwidth.

 Choosing An HMAC Function